Lena Waithe Wrote The "Black Bonnie & Clyde" Movie We Need — Here's Your First Look

 Film history is littered with famous two-name duos: Bonnie and Clyde, Thelma and Louise, Butch Cassidy and the Sundance Kid.

-But we've never seen any quite like Queen and Slim, the pair at the center of Melina Matsoukas’ eponymous feature directorial debut, from a script by Lena Waithe.
+But we've never seen any quite like Queen and Slim, the pair at the centre of Melina Matsoukas’ eponymous feature directorial debut, from a script by Lena Waithe.

 Newcomer Jodie Turner-Smith plays Queen, a Ohio-based lawyer who works with death row inmates.
 After a bad day at the office, she swipes right on Slim (Get Out's Daniel Kaluuya), and meets him for dinner.
 The date is pretty average — you get the sense that there might not be follow-up.
 But as the two drive home, they get stopped by the police.
 And when Slim has to shoot the officer to protect Queen, they end up on the run — together, for better or worse.